betterscientificsoftware/bssw.io/CuratedContent/ReproducibilityInitiatives.md

 #  Supporting Reproducibility and Replicability Initiatives
 <!-- deck text start -->
-Advancing the culture of reproducibility and replicability in computing research need attention and focus for ensuring transparency, rigor, and trust in scientific research and its results.
+Advancing the culture of reproducibility and replicability in computing research needs attention and focus for ensuring transparency, rigor, and trust in scientific research and its results.
 <!-- deck text end -->